 The Academic Plan, (3A), of this worksheet should contain academic, finance, and support service strategies the institution intends to employ in meeting state needs/goals as found in the Virginia Plan.
 Information related to the Virginia Plan and more specific state priorities is provided below.
 Provide a short title for each strategy.
-Indicate the total amount for the strategy, any internal reallocation to support the strategy can be found in the Narrative document, in column J. Provide a short description of the strategy.
-Including a specific reference as to where more detailed information about the strategy can be found in the Narrative document, in column J. Provide any pertinent information for consideration in 2024 through 2028 in column K. All salary information must be provided in 3B.
+Indicate the total amount for the strategy, any internal reallocation to support the strategy and the amount of unition revenue that will be used to support the strategy, and the strategy, including a specific reference as to where more detailed information about the strategy can be found in the Narrative document, in column J. Provide any pertinent information for consideration in 2024 through 2028 in column K. All salary information must be provided in 3B.
 No salary information should be included in 3A.
-Strategies for student financial aid, other than those that are provided through full to revenue, should no the included on this table; they should be included in Part 4 of the plan, General Fund Request.
+Strategies for student financial aid, other than those that are provided through tuition revenue, should not be included on this table; they should be included in Part 4 of the plan, General Fund Request.
 Funding amounts in the first year should be incremental.
-However, if the costs continue into the strategy, including a specified cumulatively.
-Institutions that submit strategies that reflect incremental amounts in both years will have their plans returned for revision.
+However, if the costs continue into the second year, they should be reflected cumulations that submit strategies that reflect incremental amounts in both years will have their plans returned for revision.
 If you add rows for additional strategies, please update the total cost formulas.
 Institutions should assume no general fund (GF) support in the Academic-Financial Worksheet.
 A separate worksheet (Part 4) is provided for institutions to request GF support.
-IF ANY STRATEGIES WILL BE FUNDED WITH STIMULUS FUNDES, PLEASE INCLUDE THOSE FUNDES IN THE REALLOCATION COLUMNS.
+IF ANY STRATEGIES WILL BE FUNDED WITH STIMULUS FUNDS, PLEASE INCLUDE THOSE FUNDS IN THE REALLOCATION COLUMNS.